 Learn How to Make a T-Shirt Quilt

 Hello everyone.
-Welcome to my "How to Make a T-shirt Quilt" page where you'll find step-by-step instructions with photos and sewing tips.
-Making a t-shirt quilt is an awesome way to re-purpose all of those old t-shirts from sports, school, bands and vacations and turn them into an unforgettable and precious gift for a family member or friend.
+Welcome to my tutorial where you'll find step-by-step instructions with photos and sewing tips for making a t-shirt quilt.
+This project is an awesome way to re-purpose all of those old t-shirts from sports, school, bands, and vacations and turn them into an unforgettable and precious gift for a family member or friend.
 I'll show you everything you need to know, from cutting and stabilizing shirt designs to quilting and binding your project.

 What Do You Think? - Would You Enjoy a Video Tutorial to Go Along With This Project?